 (photos above: stills from video shot by Kirk Schwartz)

 Absorb hypothesizes that, if non-body presence is being pulled and projecting itself into more and more of these other “theres” made possible by networked technologies, is it possible to similarly experience and perceive a non-body presence of essence inside elements of the biosphere?
 Is it possible for the essence of a focused listening and sensing practiced by artists to be pulled into an ecosystem?
 What would it look like and sound like if its trees, waters and winds have absorbed the essential sounds, smells, movements, the essential mind of an acutely listening and sensing human presence?

-Absorb considers a possible biospheric reality where humans are remembered, but they and their materials and machines no longer exist.
-It imagines the ghostly traces of human breath, voice, language and gesture that might linger in a post-human ecosystem, the possible fragmented archives of a human essence that might be revealed in the cells of a tree’s bark, the way a branch moves in the wind, how a shoreline wave reflects the light of the sun.
+Absorb considers a possible biospheric reality where a human presence exists only in the memory of a remaining human-less environment: Humans and their materials and machines no longer exist.
+Absorb imagines the fragmented ghostly traces of human breath, voice, language and gesture that might linger in a post-human ecosystem, and how these archives of a human essence might be revealed in the cells of a tree’s bark, the way a branch moves in the wind, how a shoreline wave reflects the light of the sun.

-In the gallery space, constructed echoes of an imagined absorbed presence are revealed visually and sonically as layered and fractured digital archives of this material, further filtered into a virtual reality space that has no geographic location, no smells, no biospheric sounds, no movements but digitally created ones.
+Elements of the work were further processed and fragmented into the virtual networked platform Second Life, where a rendering of Absorb exists as artifact and transposed reality: constructed echoes of an imagined absorbed presence are revealed visually and sonically as layered and fractured digital archives of this material, filtered into a virtual reality space that has no geographic location, no smells, no biospheric sounds, no movements but digitally created ones.